www.scantips.com

 B. Averaged result

-Either way, the meter is seeking a middle tone average value (called middle gray, but meaning intensity tone, not color)
+Either way, the meter seeks a middle tone average value (called middle gray, but meaning intensity tone, not color)

 The TTL flash power was adjusted by the metered light, and the red rose and vase does influence the overall average.
 This try is the ballpark idea of metered exposure, and the intended point was to show that light meters simply put the scenes average tone in the middle (not because it was and should be middle, but only because that's all they know to do.
 The meter can measure, but it can't understand.)
 But the two averages of middle gray did not come out exactly equal tone here, because camera light meters don't consider the entire frame area equally.
 But I did here (giving the entire black or white area more weighting), and the larger background area affected my try.
 Using Photoshop's "Average" filter, these are the overall average tone of all the colors of all the pixels (in the full frame) of the first and last rose pictures above.
 Only one tone value can go at the middle, and that one tone is the average of the metered area.
 Camera reflected meters simply try to set the exposure to put the average tone of the scene in the middle (reflected meters use 12.5% linear).
 The middle is not too bright and not too dark, so that hopefully, any brighter or darker tones will still fit into the overall range then.